Gallatin County, Montana Genealogy Guide

-Gallatin County, Illinois (Map It) was created on September 14, 1812 from Randolph County.
-Gallatin County was named for Albert Gallatin (1761–1849), fourth and longest-serving United States Secretary of the Treasury.
-Learn More About State of Illinois History
+Gallatin County, Montana (Map It) was created on February 02, 1865 from Montana Territory as a Original County.
+The county was named in honor of Albert Gallatin (1791 - 1849), the United States Secretary of the Treasury at the time of the Lewis and Clark Expedition.
+Learn More About State of Montana History

-A Gallatin County, Illinois General Highway Maps includes County, City and Township maps which contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.
+Gallatin County Cities and Towns include Belgrade, Bozeman, Three Forks, Manhattan, West Yellowstone.
+A Map of Gallatin County, Montana contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 Please contact the each clerk's department to confirm mailing address, hours, fees and other information before visiting or requesting information because contact information sometimes changes.
 The Clerk's Office DOES NOT DO RESEARCH.
 The documents are available to interested parties, barring confidential issues.
 Most staff will assist people in finding the materials, but it is up to the individual to do the research.

 The following dates indicates what vital, land, probate, and court records are in Gallatin county.
 The date listed for each category of record is usually the earliest registration filed.
 The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.

 - Gallatin County Clerk and Recorder has Birth / Death Records from 1895 and Land Records from 1865.
 The County Clerk and Recorder responsibilities include but are not limited to, recording and maintaining the majority of all the legal documents relating to real estate records, land descriptions, plats and surveys, county birth and death records and the records of the Board of County commissioners.